-One house that I fortunately returned to after a several-year hiatus was the William Tarr House.
+One such edifice that I fortunately revisited after a prolonged hiatus was the William Tarr House.
 Constructed for A.J.
-Hitt in the mid-1860’s, the house was sold to William Tarr prior to 1877.
-Tarr was a farmer and distiller who operated the Old Tarr Distillery in Lexington.
+Hitt in the mid-1860s, the residence was subsequently acquired by William Tarr prior to 1877.
+A farmer and distiller by trade, Tarr operated the esteemed Old Tarr Distillery in Lexington and bestowed upon the original Federal-style abode an Italianate embellishment.
+A two-level ell was erected at the rear, further expanding the dwelling’s footprint.

-Another residence, Duncan Hill, constructed in the mid-1850’s, was owned by Major Green Duncan who served in the state legislature and as a sheriff and depot agent.
-The residence featured brick walls four-deep that were manufactured on-site, massive timber beams, eight rooms with 13-foot ceilings, and a kitchen in an ell.
-Slave quarters were located across the roadway.
+Another storied residence, Duncan Hall, constructed in the mid-1850s, was once the domain of Major Green Duncan.
+This distinguished figure served in the state legislature and held the esteemed positions of sheriff and depot agent.
+The residence boasted brick walls four-deep, manufactured on-site, and featured massive timber beams, eight rooms with soaring 13-foot ceilings, and a kitchen situated in an ell.
+Across the roadway stood the slave quarters, a sobering reminder of our nation’s troubled past.

-My heart abruptly sank.
-Was this the same house I briefly encountered years past?
-I called the local fire department the next day, and it was confirmed that the house that I longed to enter was engulfed in a raging inferno on August 2.
-The cause was not arson but a lightening strike.
+My heart sank as I feared the worst.
+Was this the same house I had encountered years prior?
+A call to the local fire department the following day confirmed my dread – the house I had longed to explore had been engulfed in a raging inferno on August 2, ignited not by the nefarious hand of an arsonist but by a lightning strike.

 7 Comments